Mahmoud-zino/SignalKitWebsite/src/routes/docs/basics/+page.md

 Ready to build something?
 Check out the [Quick Start](/docs/quick-start) guide where you'll create your first signal-based system in just a few minutes!

-Want to learn more about the architecture?
-Explore the [Core Concepts](/docs/core-concepts) page for an in-depth explanation.
+Want to dive deeper?
+The [Core Concepts](/docs/core-concepts) page provides an in-depth technical explanation with architecture diagrams, signal flow visualizations, and advanced patterns.